tlow87/creator-report/src/markdown/page.md

 title: Page
 hero:
   - headline: Creator Report
-    subhead: Insights for understanding your career, industry, & future
+    subhead: Your career.
+Your industry.
+Your future.
-    paragraph: If you produce and seek to monetize content, you’re a creator–regardless of which platforms you’re on and how many followers you have.
-Being part of the Creator Economy comes with a lot of questions, so we kicked off groundbreaking research backed by our own data and industry and surveyed more than 9,500 creators.
-Dive into what it means to be a creator today–and what it takes to make it on the web.
+    paragraph: It doesn't matter which platforms you're on or how many follows you have: If you produce and seek to monetize content, <span class="fw-800">you’re a creator</span>.
+Being part of a new growing economy like ours can leave you with a lot of questions.
+That's why–backed by our industry, our own data, and the input of more than 9,500 creators–we kicked off an investigation to start surfacing the answers.
+Dive into what it means to be a creator today, and what it takes to make it on the web.
 chapterOne:
   - headline: Meet Your Fellow Web-Cohabiting Creators
-    paragraph: From gamers and streamers to NFT-makers and artists, creators are part of both the Passion Economy and the Creator Economy—and our research uncovered its true total addressable market.
+    paragraph: From gamers and streamers to NFT-makers and artists, creators are part of both the passion economy and the creator economy.
+But, what's the real size of the opportunity you share with your fellow creators?
     section1-headline: The Creator Economy's
     section1-subhead: Total Addressable Market
     section1-legend:
       item:
         - title: Social Media Users
-          paragraph: Total market size for the global social media network
+          paragraph: Total market size for the global social media network involved in the creator economy
         - title: Passion Economy Users
           paragraph: People who engage in any activity to monetize individuality and non-commoditized skills supported by digital platforms
         - title: Creators
           paragraph: Individuals who use their influence, creativity, or skills to aggregate and monetize their audience
     section2-headline: Creator Breakdown
-    section2-subhead: Globally by Audience Size
+    section2-subhead: Globally, by audience size
     section2-chart:
       item:
         - title: Recreational